 Introduction to a range of Shakespeare's plays - selected from tragedy, comedy, history and romance.
-Emphasis on literary values, theater background, historical context, and live productions.
+Emphasis on literary values, theater back-ground, historical context, and live productions.
 Three hours lecture a week.
 Letter grade only.
 Transfer Credit: CSU; UC.
+This course may not be offered each semester.